clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/autospec.rst

 This example shows how to build a new RPM with no spec file.
 The example will create a simple helloclear RPM.

-Make sure you have completed `Example 1: First time setup`_ before starting this example.
+Complete `Example 1: Complete setup for building source`_ before starting this example.

 #.
 Navigate to the autospec workspace and build the helloclear RPM.
 The
    :file:`Makefile` provides a :command:`make autospecnew` that can